joecupano/FieldDayPiServer/README.md

 This server build provides the following services:

-- Windows File Server (Samba) for hosting a shared log file
+- Windows File Server (Samba) for hosting a shared or dedicated log files

-  - N3FJP ARRL Fied Day Contest Log server

 - Web Server for hosting web pages that provide use information for Field Day participants

   - Site Operations info